 The imaginative son turns himself into a meat-eating dinosaur, a swamp creature and much, much more before being satisfied with the fact that no matter how stinky he is or how slimy of a creature he could possibly be, he is loved and nothing will change that.

 By the creator of Bob the Builder and the best-selling illustrator of The Crunching Munching Caterpillar, comes this retelling of a favourite childhood rhyme, Incy Wincy Spider.

 Follow Incy Wincy Spider as he is blown from animal to animal in this hilarious rhyming storybook and toy set.

 #44.
-Jack And The Beanstalk by Stephen Tucker
+Jack and the Beanstalk by Stephen Tucker

 As Jack scurried down the beanstalk, the hen squawked anxiously, ‘If that giant gets his hands on us, He’ll eat us for his tea!’.
-This is the story of Jack and the Beanstalk, retold in irreverent, playful rhyme that’s perfect for reading aloud.
+This story of Jack and the Beanstalk, retold in irreverent, playful rhyme that’s perfect for reading aloud.

 Illustrated by Nick Sharratt with bright colourful drawings, and with flaps and pop-up surprises on every spread, this book is ideal for young children.

 #45.
-James And The Giant Peach by Roald Dahl
+James and the Giant Peach by Roald Dahl

 An enormous escaped rhinoceros from London Zoo has eaten James’ parents.
 And it gets worse!
 James is packed off to live with his two really horrible aunts, Sponge and Spiker.